 A single API request can initiate up to 5,000 transactions at once, completing the job in roughly 15 minutes.

 What’s faster than same-day payments?
 How about instant payments?

 Switching to a peer-to-peer (P2P) payments scenario, let’s imagine your application is facilitating a payment between two users who both have a Dwolla Balance.

 In this case, if funds are preloaded in the sender’s balance, once a transfer is created, funds immediately become available in the receiver’s balance.

 The receiver would then have the choice to let more funds accumulate or initiate a withdrawal to the linked bank account at any time.

 More Than a Feature

-While this is not an exhaustive list of how the Dwolla Balance can be utilized as a digital wallet for business, these examples show how important this technology is to the Dwolla Platform.
-Online wallets enhance the payment experience for end users, while alleviating a lot of manual processes for internal stakeholders.
+While this is not an exhaustive list of how the Dwolla Balance can be utilized as a digital wallet for business, these examples show how digital wallets enhance the payments experience for end users and alleviate manual processes for internal stakeholders.